Air Conditioner Covers: Do They Really Protect Your Unit?

 • Covering may cause temperatures around an air conditioner to drop further, and this may result in the freezing of the AC coils.

 By covering your air conditioner, you’ll expose it to potential damage.
 If you must cover it, then ensure you use a breathable cover that will allow air to circulate freely.
 However, as mentioned above, this may attract rodents to take up residence in your air conditioner.
-Therefore, a better option would be to build an overhead structure to shield your air conditioner against falling leaves, sticks, seeds, and other debris.
-This way, your AC will have enough breathing space and still be free from rodents.

 Tips to Protect Your Air Conditioner in Winter